Caramel-Labs/CaramelLabs_Sapphire/README.md

 *The Digital Nomad's Guide to Sri Lanka.*

-This repository contains code related to the **Sapphire** application.
+This repository contains the code related to the **Sapphire** application.

 ## Setup